withastro/roadmap/proposals/0046-astro-env.md

 envField.dynamic().private().string()
 ```

+Note that a variable is required by default, and can be made optional with `.optional()`

 ## Integrations

 The above way of declaring the schema allows integrations to declare their own constraints from inside `astro:config:setup` without any special handling: